-In compliance with the applicable European Union directive (CRD IV) and the provisions of the Act on Credit Institutions and Financial Enterprises, the Bank's General Meeting of 2014, its Board of Directors and Supervisory Board have provided for the elaboration of a new Remuneration Policy for the Bank. and the Bank Group.
-In line with the changes to the national and EU legislative environment, the process of implementing the Bank Group's Remuneration Policy has been augmented with a methodological framework relating to the identification of activities and employees with a material impact on risk, which constitutes the basis for determining the group of persons subject to the Bank Group's Remuneration Policy, and with procedural rules relating to the annual evaluation process.
+In compliance with the applicable European Union directive (CRD IV) and the provisions of the Act on Credit Institutions and Financial Enterprises, the Bank's General Meeting concluding the year 2015, its Board of Directors and Supervisory Board have provided for a review of the Remuneration Policy for the Bank and the Bank Group.
+In line with the national and EU legislative environment, the process of implementing the Bank Group's Remuneration Policy contains the methodological framework relating to the identification of activities and employees with a material impact on risk, which constitutes the basis for determining the group of persons subject to the Bank Group's Remuneration Policy, and the procedural rules relating to the annual evaluation process.